-- Content: Students will work with art media such as graphite pencils, colored pencils, ink, tempera paint, oil pastels, chalk pastels, and charcoal.
-Students will make informed judgments about artwork using the Elements and Principles of Design.
-Students will create two-dimensional works of art, reflect upon the outcomes, and revise their work; relate art to other disciplines and discover opportunities for integration; and incorporate literacy and presentational skills. - Special note: This class is open to all grade levels and is a prerequisite for many Art classes.
+Special Note: This class is open to all grade levels and is a prerequisite for many Art classes.
 Class fee estimate \$25.00, which include a personal sketchbook and cost of all art media.
 INTRODUCTION TO 3-DIMENSIONAL ART 1108 1 semester 1⁄2 credit Purpose: Introduction to Three-Dimensional Art is a semester course based on the Ohio Academic Standards for Visual Art.
 Students taking this course engage in sequential learning experiences that encompass art history, art criticism, aesthetics, and art production.
 Students will be given the opportunity to develop their skills and abilities using various media.
-Content: Students will work with art media such as cardboard, poster board, paper,
+Content: Students will work with art media such as cardboard, poster board, paper, clay, plaster, paper Mache, foam core board, and found objects.
+Students will learn various 3/D building techniques such as collage, relief, additive and subtractive sculpting.
+Students will make informed judgments about artwork using the Elements and Principles of Design.
+Students will create three-dimensional works of art, reflect upon the outcomes, and revise their work; relate art to other disciplines and discover opportunities for integration; and incorporate literacy and presentational skills.
+Special Note: This class is open to all grade levels and is a prerequisite for Ceramics and Sculpture.

+Class fee estimate \$25.00

+DRAW/PAINT 1 1110

+1 semester 1⁄2 credit

+Purpose:

+Draw/Paint is a semester course based on the Ohio Academic Standards for Visual Art.
+Students taking this course engage in sequential learning experiences that encompass art history, art criticism, aesthetics, and art production.
+Students will focus on developing and strengthening their skills and abilities using various media.
+Content: